ccstorch/answer4_olympics/README.md

 ```
 answer4_olympics/
   app/
-    api/            // External api calls, for this example is just reading the json file
+    api/            // External api calls, for this project is just reading the json file
     components/     // Dumb reusable components
     helpers/        // Helpers functions and logic, like formatting and sorting the countries
     styles/         // Main sass files, styles related with components are in the components folders